Do it for your genome

 Once inside the body, sulforaphane is the most potent naturally occurring activator of the NRF 2 pathway, which is the body’s strongest defense against oxidative stress and aging.

 NRF2 activation affects the expression of over 200 genes including antioxidant, anti-inflammatory and detoxification genes.
-NRF2 activation can also be achieved through exercise and calorie restriction (including fasting.
+NRF2 activation can also be achieved through exercise and various forms of personalized fasting protocols.

 With such widespread effects on so many genes and cellular processes, the benefits of sulforaphane on the body are vast.